How to make a single page application SEO-friendly?- July 03, 2020 - Views: 324

 This helps you review your application and see what can be done to optimize it for SEO.
 Moreover, after fetch and render, you can hit “request indexing” that will help you manually index your SPA.

 Meta tags are yet another way of optimizing your site for SEO.
-These tags include HREFLANG, canonical tags, meta description, and page title.
+These tags include HREFLANG, canonical tags, meta descriptions, and page titles.
 Meta tags must be included in the webpage’s source code.

 This is definitely not something new.
 Every marketer knows how crucial it is to add XML sitemaps to your websites.